Urban Kayak Design

 • For the two short sections of strap, attach a hook clip (see above purchase list) – so the strap can be attached to a d-ring.
 At the other end, attach the fixed end of the buckle.
 Sewing will be required.

 To install the thigh straps, put the front loop over the ends of the footrest.
-Secure the rear strap to a d-ring.
+Secure the rear strap to a d-ring behind the seat.
 Connect the two straps using the buckle, then pull to make tight.
 One of the good things about this setup is that as the kayaker presses her legs against the footrest, it tightens the straps going over her thighs, which holds her more securely on the boat.

 Tie-Down Cord Construction

 The bungee cord should be attached to the last two pairs of d-rings – behind the seat.
-Ensure that it will securely hold the boat bag, with the pump inside.
+Ensure that it will securely hold the boat bag, with the all the gear inside (e.g. pump, lunch).

 Market Analysis

-I have spoken to many thousands of urban and suburban residents from all over the world who have expressed their frustration regarding their inability to enjoy their local rivers, lakes, and harbors.
+I have spoken to many thousands of urban and suburban residents from all over the world who have expressed their frustration regarding their inability to go kayaking on their local waters.
 They want to buy a boat that they can easily take on public transport, or stash in the back of their car.
-I estimate that if there was a decent kayak, then tens of millions of people would buy one.
+I estimate that if there was a suitable kayak, then tens of millions of people would buy one.
+Any kayak designed for these urban residents must address the following:

 Feedback